Bi-metallic coin: Manufacturing

 The manufacturing process is similar to that of ordinary coins, except that two blanks (the inner and the outer) are struck at the same time, deforming the separate blanks sufficiently to hold them together.

 Research

-A study published in Nature in 2002 found that bimetallic one and two Euro coins coins exhibit a Galvani potential of 30 to 40 millivolts when exposed to human sweat, leading to corrosion and nickel release 240 to 320 times greater than that allowed by the EU's Nickel Directive.
-A study published in the March 2004 issue of the British Journal of Dermatology found that 76% of the 25 study participants, who had a nickel allergy, had a weak to extreme reaction to the nickel-containing bimetallic Euro coins.
+A study published in Nature in 2002 found that bimetallic one- and two-euro coins exhibit a Galvani potential of 30 to 40 millivolts when exposed to human sweat, leading to corrosion and nickel release 240 to 320 times greater than that allowed by the EU's Nickel Directive.
+A study published in the March 2004 issue of the British Journal of Dermatology found that 76% of the 25 study participants, who had a nickel allergy, had a weak to extreme reaction to the nickel-containing bimetallic euro coins.
 The study authors cited the Nickel Directive as an important policy, and recommended Nordic gold as a better material for minting coins.

 Countries

 Countries with bimetallic coins in circulation.
 Gold denotes more than one bimetallic coin in use.
 Red denotes one bimetallic coin in use.
-Blue denotes that non-bimetallic coin of the same value circulates alongside the bimetallic coin.